 - Inspection teams verify each new sprinkler head’s installation in their respective areas.

-- Team leader stands ready to shut off the PIV Valve if any issues arise.
+- The team leader standing ready to shut off the PIV Valve if any issues arise.

-With every new sprinkler head installed and double-inspected, the ceiling tile is replaced, completing the repositioning process.
+With every new sprinkler head installed and double-inspected, the ceiling tile is replaced, completing the fire sprinkler head relocation process.

-Conclusion: For simplified code-compliant fire sprinkler repositioning and maintenance, don’t hesitate to reach out to Majestic Fire Protection.
+For simplified code-compliant fire sprinkler repositioning and maintenance, don’t hesitate to reach out to Kord Fire Protection.
 From routine upkeep to occasional updates, our experts are ready to assist you.
-Contact us to schedule a site visit today.
+Contact us to schedule a site visit today